juditacs/juditacs.github.io/_posts/2019-02-19-bert-tokenization-stats.md

 ![bert_fertility](/assets/bert_vocab/bert_fertility.png)

-Examining is the proportion of continuation word pieces shows us a different picture.
+Examining the proportion of continuation word pieces shows us a different picture.
 Since Chinese characters are presegmented, there are barely any continuation word pieces (0.2%), with English (13.1%) and Vietnamese (13.5%) following.
 The highest proportion of continuation word pieces can be found in